tmastrom/go-portfolio/README.md

 # Go Portfolio

-Personal website written in Go and htmx
+Personal website written in Go using Gin for the server and html templates and htmx for the UI.